-This gives cause for concern of harmful effects of microplastics on marine organisms.
-More studies are needed on how different kinds and shapes of microplastics affect different species, and in lower concentrations.
-Additionally, there is a lack of knowledge to establish links between the impact and exposure of microplastics at population levels, because a negative impact is often caused by a combination of different environmental factors.
+Given that future concentrations of microplastics can be expected to be higher than today's, there is cause for concern about the potential harmful effects that microplastics could have on marine organisms.
+More studies are needed on how different kinds and shapes of microplastics affect different species, and in lower concentrations than past studies.

+Additionally, there is a lack of knowledge to establish links between the impact and exposure of microplastics for populations of organisms, because a negative impact is often caused by a combination of different environmental factors.